crosscompute/crosscompute-policies/terms.md

 ## Publicity

 Each User is permitted to state publicly that such User is a User of the Service.
-Subject to CrossCompute's Privacy Policy, each User agrees that CrossCompute may include such User's name and trademarks in a list of CrossCompute User, online or in promotional materials.
+Subject to our Privacy Policy, each User agrees that CrossCompute may include such User's name and trademarks in a list of CrossCompute User, online or in promotional materials.
 Each User also agrees that CrossCompute may verbally reference such User as a User of the Service.
 User may opt out of the provisions in this section by e-mailing a request to legal@crosscompute.com.

 ## Release and Indemnification